 As part of this process, it helps to know what is causing the grout to be discolored—the reasons why will help you choose the right cleaning product.

-How to Clean the Dirty Grout?
+How to Clean Dirty Grout Between Floor Tiles?

-Mix & apply the cleaning solution
+2- Mix & apply the cleaning solution

-Mix ¼ cup of ammonia, 1/3 cup vinegar, and ½ cup baking soda into 7 cups of water.
+Mix ¼ cup ammonia, 1/3 cup vinegar, and ½ cup baking soda into 7 cups water.

 Stir the solution until it is ready for use, then pour it into a spray bottle.

 3- Start with a small area of grout that is dirty